ngajare/ngajare/README.md

 ### Hello there 👋

-Here are some ideas to get you started:
+- Started coding recently

-- Started coding a few months back
+- Biology nerd
 - Currently learning Tensorflow and React
 - Also grinding for USACO